You have a powerful story to share!

-The International Association for Indigenous Aging (IA2) is looking to build a library of stories including the perspectives of American Indian and Alaska Native elders and their caregivers about memory loss.
-Participants with qualifying stories will receive a gift card of $100 from Walmart or Amazon.
+The International Association for Indigenous Aging ( IA²) is putting together a library of stories including the perspectives of American Indian and Alaska Native elders and their caregivers about memory loss, related dementias, caregiving or the various taboos and misconceptions that surround memory loss and dementia in native communities.
+Participants with qualifying stories will receive a gift card of $30.
 Share your story and inspire others today!

 Award and Frequency:

-- Selected individuals will choose a $100 stipend to Walmart or Amazon.
+- Selected individuals will choose a $30 gift card to Walmart or Amazon.

 - This award will be given out on a completion and approval basis.

-- Awards will be given until funding availability is depleted.
+- Awards will be given until the submission date closes and funding availability is depleted.

-- Story must be about your lived or worked experience in the American Indian or Alaska Native community.
+- The story must be about your lived experience in the American Indian, Alaska Native, or Native Hawaiian community.

-- Submission must include a minimum of 1000 words and a photo, or a one-minute video.
+- Submission must include either a narrative or a video

 - Pieces must be original, unpublished work.